Spare yourself the hollow promise of technical tranquility that forces you to pay extra to keep your company running.

-There were other major players in the story of the Trojan Horse besides Odysseus and the wooden horse itself.
-The the artist, Epeius, designed and built the giant hollow wooden horse.
+There were other major players in the Trojan Horse story besides Odysseus and the wooden horse itself.
+The artist, Epeius, designed and built the giant hollow wooden horse.
 Also playing a key role was Sinon, whose role was to convince the Trojans to bring the wooden horse inside their city.
 Apparently, he had a knack for fabricating the truth.

 The moral of this horsey story